-Infinity +1 Sword: The most expensive primary weapon in the game is an automatic shotgun that can deal out 20k damage a hit.
+- Infinity +1 Sword: The most expensive primary weapon in the game is an automatic shotgun that can deal out 20,000 damage a hit and causes knockback with every hit.
 If only one person has this in a multiplayer game, it's a safe bet they'll have more kills than all their allies combined.
 The battleship cannon is a close second, being slightly cheaper and slow to fire, but a lot stronger.

 - Joke Item: The baby carrier, which gives a +1 to Babies.
 That's it.
 The baby doesn't actually do anything.
 You get an achievement for wearing it through a level.

 - Not Quite Flight: Wings let you float sideways twice as fast as normal items, allowing you to fly all the way to the other side of an arena.